jbsdoki/crucible-dev-env/README.md

 1. `backend/main.py`
    - Acts as the entry point for all frontend requests
    - Receives HTTP requests from the frontend and directs them to the right place
-   - Allows the frontend (running on port 5173) to talk to the backend (running on port 8000)
+   - Allows the frontend (running on port 5173) to talk to the backend (FastAPI running on port 8000)
    - Routes requests to appropriate backend functions

 2. `backend/file_service.py`